 Function: Promotes disease resistance, necessary for root development and cell wall structure development, good for moisture conservation and promoting photosynthesis.

-Sign of deficiency: Lower spotted, mottled or curled leaves.
-Leaf tips and edges turn yellow and bronze, then brown and appear dry and scorched, weak stems, small root system, reduced plant vigour.
+Signs of nutrient deficiency: Lower spotted, mottled or curled leaves.
+Leaf tips and edges turn yellow and bronze, then brown and appear dry, with weak stems, a small root system, and reduced plant vigour.
 Moreover, plants are susceptible to wilting and wilt diseases, it develops small fruits, thin-skinned fruits, and fruit with poor colour and flavour.

 Sign of excess: Fruits are coarse and poorly coloured and there is reduced absorption of magnesium and calcium.